Alcohol and Aging: Your Essential Safety Guide for the Golden Years

 - Pain medications combined with alcohol

 Even aspirin with alcohol increases stomach bleeding risk.
-Always check with your doctor about potential interactions between any medications and alcohol.
+Always check with your doctor about potential interactions between your medications and alcohol.

 When to talk to a doctor

 A gentle, non-judgmental approach works best when discussing drinking concerns.
-Healthcare providers should screen older patients regularly, as studies show that between 10% to 15% of older adults in primary care have alcohol problems.
-Unfortunately, fewer than 1 in 10 people with alcohol disorders ever receive treatment.
+Doctors should screen older patients regularly, since 10% to 15% of older adults in primary care struggle with alcohol.
+Yet fewer than 1 in 10 people with alcohol problems ever get treatment.

-If you notice warning signs in yourself or a loved one, schedule an appointment with a primary care physician.
-They can assess the situation and recommend appropriate next steps.
+If you notice warning signs in yourself or a loved one, schedule an appointment with your primary care doctor.
+They can assess the situation and recommend next steps.

 Support groups and treatment options

-Multiple treatment approaches are available for older adults struggling with alcohol misuse.
-Options include behavioral therapy, FDA-approved medications, and support groups.
-Alcoholics Anonymous and other peer groups provide valuable social support, with studies showing 81% of long-term AA participants achieving abstinence.
+Older adults struggling with drinking have several options.
+These include behavioral therapy, FDA-approved medications, and support groups.
+Alcoholics Anonymous and other peer groups offer social support.
+Among long-term AA participants, 81% achieve abstinence.

 - SMART Recovery